 "If we lived in the world of ideal orthography, all Slovak women would have modified last names and all foreign*** women would have names ready for modification."

 I, for one, would love to know more about this "ideal orthography".
+And also what this has to do with orthography, since this is - as noted above - a morphological issue.
 Ignoring this bit of nonsense, let's follow the argument:

 "Aj napriek tomu, že od čias vrcholného stredoveku prevažovali prechýlené ženské priezviská v rôznej podobe a začiatkom 20. storočia sa ustálila prípona -ová, slovenčina zvládla Margitu Figuli aj Elenu Maróthy-Šoltésovú a určite zvládne aj Simonu Petrík a Miriam Lexmann.
 A taktiež novinárky Janu Shemesh, Vitaliu Bellu, Kristinu Böhmer a Martinu Koník."